Open to the elements

 “Both companies have provided valuable product and technical support, including specialized programming of the control functions, to help us develop a solution that is simple to install, easy to use and extremely reliable in service,” Morris says.
 “Customers are really pleased with the outcome, which improves the quality of their plant stock and enhances their retail facilities.”
 The improved greenhouse climate offers commercial growers advantages such as maximized plant growth rates, improved productivity, reduced waste and the potential for greater profitability.

 The greenhouse has been designed to be modular so that the size can be easily scaled up.
-It is based on a low-pitch roof design with a standard ridge height of 4.2 metres, with roof panels manufactured from large transparent UV-stabilized polycarbonate panels and lightweight, rigid aluminium profiles.
+It is based on a low-pitch roof design with a standard ridge height of 14 feet, with roof panels manufactured from large transparent UV-stabilized polycarbonate panels and lightweight, rigid aluminum profiles.
 The rigid braces that support the panels in the open position ensure that the overall structure is as strong as when the roof is closed.
-The company has supplied the greenhouse in sizes ranging from 100 to 650 square metres; future projects could take the size up to 4,000 square metres.
+The company has supplied the greenhouse in sizes ranging from 1,000 to 7,000 square feet; future projects could take the size up to 43,000 square feet.

 Naturelight’s sales are mostly to the home market, but the company is attracting interest from potential customers in Europe, the United States and New Zealand.
 “We are considering various options that will allow us to respond to these opportunities, including licensing the product and the patented design,” says Morris.

 Naturelight was set up in 2004 and delivered its first project in 2006.
-Turnover for the fiscal year 2011/2012 is expected to surpass 1 million pounds.
-In addition to its range of commercial greenhouses sold to garden centres, plant nurseries and specialist growers, Naturelight has a range of products aimed at amateur gardeners – part of the company’s goal to be a credible force in the horticultural sector for years to come.
+Revenues for the fiscal year 2011/2012 are expected to surpass $1.6 million.
+In addition to its range of commercial greenhouses sold to garden centers, plant nurseries and specialist growers, Naturelight has a range of products aimed at amateur gardeners – part of the company’s goal to be a credible force in the horticultural sector for years to come.

 MATRIX is a registered trademark of the SKF Group.